 Students may apply for credit transfer with the assistance of their advisor.
-Official sealed transcripts, mailed directly from the other institution to the program office, are required to support transfer credit application.
+Official sealed transcripts, mailed directly from the credit granting institution to the program office, are required to support transfer credit application.
 The program office, in conjunction with the registrar determines the eligibility of transfer-of-credit requests, which may be submitted once a student is advanced to candidacy.
-Transcripts and other documents submitted from other institutions or agencies are the property of Hamline University and will not be reissued to applicants, students, alumni, or any other party.
+Transcripts and other documents submitted from other institutions or agencies are the property of Hamline University.
+Hamline will not give these documents, or copies of them, to applicants, students, alumni, or any other individuals.